ILIAS-eLearning/ILIAS/BACKLOG.md

 # I should...

+* write primitives for all HTML input types
+* clean up mess in lib.php, especially _collect and expose stuff in consumer interface.
+* clean up Value-class
+* clean up checking. guards could easily be generalized.

+# I could...

+* Put more parts of the actual interface into the consumer interface and document them
+* Find a nicer syntax for $foo->cmb(..)->cmb(..)->...
+* create a composer package
 * write proper documentation for my classes
 * write tests for all classes and constructs

-# I could...

-* create a composer package
-* clean up Value-class
-* clean up checking. guards could easily be generalized.
 * let html_tag take a flexible number of HTMLs and concat them itself
 * elaborate representation of input to make it read only and take `$_FILES` into account